baskerville/plato/doc/MANUAL.md

 You can select the search target by tapping the label in the bottom bar.
 You can set the input languages of a dictionary by tapping and holding the target's label.
 You can then provide a comma-separated list of IETF language tags (e.g.: *en, en-US, en-GB*).

+You can toggle the fuzzy search mode by tapping the related entry in the search menu (brought up by tapping the search icon).
+If it's enabled, the headwords that differ only slightly ([Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) ≤ 1) from the current query will be considered matches.

 # Input Fields

 Tapping an input field will: